2018 is rapidly approaching and, from what I can tell, things are about to change BIG TIME on the SEO front.

 The other factor that RankBrain pays attention to is Dwell Time.

-Dwell time, simply put, is the amount of time that someone spends on your page between clicking on your result in the SERPs and clicking the back button.
+Dwell Time, simply put, is the amount of time someone spends on your page between clicking on your result in the SERPs and clicking the back button.

 A longer Dwell Time signals to search engines that people are engaging with your content longer and this correlates to higher rankings.
 This was covered in more depth in an article by Search Engine Land.